 I think what ultimately makes this the great secret camera travel purse is the extra wide bottom at 5.5″ and narrow top, so the fabric drapes giving it an un-stuffed and not padded look (unlike camera bags).
 Overall the Cargo Bagg measures 11″ x 9.5″ (center point) x 5.5″.

-Tip: For just a little extra cushion, I lay this 4″W un-Velcroed beer cozy (shown in purple to the left of photo above) flat in the bottom of the purse and it adds no detectable bulk or weight–a great trick for any purse-turned-camera bag.
+Tip: For just a little extra cushion, I lay the 4″W un-Velcroed beer cozy (shown in purple to the left of photo above) flat in the bottom of the purse and it adds no detectable bulk or weight–a great trick for any purse-turned-camera bag.
+UPDATE November 2018 – I’ll soon be testing this small size of this insert in my favorite travel purses.
+Stay tuned!

 While Baggallini has discontinued this exact style, the Cargo Bagg can still be purchased here in black and also in brown (and at discounted prices).
 Your clicks help support this site–thank you! 😀